 The main barrier for Trans people seeking HRT is funding the process.
 Starting HRT requires an initial appointment with a doctor who is willing to prescribe, blood labs to check hormone levels, and pavement for prescriptions.
 Some doctors also require a letter from a counselor in support of starting HRT.
 Pride Alliance staff are excited to help students make a plan to start HRT, and can help you with the following important steps:

-Trans services offered at the Nelson-Tebedo Clinic is a great option offered by the Dallas Resource Center as part of their Transgender Services.
+Trans services offered at the Nelson-Tebedo Clinic is a great option offered by the Dallas Resource Center as part of their Gender-affirming Health Services.
 While there is a waitlist to begin treatment, services are lower-cost.
 This clinic requires a letter from a counselor in support of HRT to seek treatment.

 Planned Parenthood Denton offers HRT on an informed-consent basis, which means they do not require a letter from a therapist to begin treatment.
 Prices for their services vary, but you can make an appointment with Pride Alliance staff, and we'll help you figure it out.